meeshkan/hmt/README.md

 1. The mock API's behavior can change on a per-test basis.
 For example, we tell it to return a successful response for one test and a failure response for two others.
 1. The console gives us information about API coverage.
 Here, we're alerted that we're missing the test for a `no_network` outcome, and Meeshkan lets us know.

-Behind the scenes, Meeshkan spins up a tiny server that is responsible for mocking the Stripe API.
+Behind the scenes, Meeshkan spins up a tiny server that is responsible for mocking the API.
 You can start this server from the command line like so:

 ```bash
 meeshkan mock --spec-dir path/to/specs